 by Elizabeth C. Creely

-I knew our family couldn’t keep it.
-It was too valuable to keep.
+The house was too valuable to keep.
 It was located in Newport Heights in Newport Beach, a sleepy seaside town when my grandparents arrived there in the early forties.
 Diddie’s house was on Aliso Street, just east of a bluff that overlooked Pacific Coast Highway.
 When the weather was clear, you could walk down the street and look at Catalina, crisp and clear, and smoky blue in the distance.
-Developers, looking to monetize the perspective of bluff-ocean-island, built huge homes on the edge of the bluff and privatized the view.
+Developers, looking to monetize the perspective of bluff-ocean-island, built huge homes on the edge of the cliff and privatized the view.

-I ran water in the sink and remembered a time when I was an eight year old that I washed dishes next to Diddie.
+I ran water in the sink and remembered a time when I was an eight, washing dishes next to Diddie.
 The water flowed over my hands and the sunlight that came in through the window above the sink illuminated it.

 It seems that the death of Diddie and the destruction of the house hasn’t foreclosed the possibility of someone still living in it.